tmpfs/async-validate/README.md

           if(!data[this.value]) {
             this.raise(
               this.reason('missing-id'),
-              'user %s does not exist', this.value);
+              'id %s does not exist', this.value);
           }
           cb();
         }